Skip to main content

 The Case of Andrew D. Game Cover

-The Case of Andrew D. is a single player action game.
+The Case of Andrew D. is a single player casual puzzle game.
 It was developed by Marcin Borkowski and was released on September 9, 2025.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 Ever wanted to be a Digital Forensics investigator?
 Get hired by a small private eye company and become their IT guy, helping solve cases requiring Digital Forensic skills.
 Your job will be to squeeze as much information as possible from data available in real files - be it in meta data, or just the content.
 Unzip password protected zip files, locate landmarks, find hints hidden in documents.
 The …